 Exploring the Holocaust through the lens of gender and sexuality can also highlight certain perspectives and stereotypes that we bring to the material today.
-We might expect documents to reflect our own contemporary vocabulary and understanding of these terms, but this is rarely the case with historical documents or postwar testimonies.
+We might expect documents to reflect our own contemporary vocabulary and understanding of these things, but this is rarely the case with historical documents or postwar testimonies.
 In the decades following World War II, most female survivors of the Holocaust did not speak in contemporary feminist language.3 Similarly, male survivors typically did not often focus on ideas of masculinity or manhood as they told their stories.
 As we examine these sources, it is important to remember that understandings of gender and sexuality change over time—and survivors' postwar testimonies might not match our own understandings of these issues.
 At times, this may mean closely examining a survivor's language around a particular experience.
 At other moments, it may mean checking our own assumptions about survivors' experiences.4

 The sources in this collection also explore sexuality and gender identities as they were expressed and understood in the 1930s and 1940s—a very different era than today.
 Although we might be tempted to apply our own frameworks to these accounts, it is important to try to grasp how people understood their own identities and experiences at the time.
-Sources that we might read today as gay, lesbian, or trans Holocaust narratives should be considered within this context—as well as the broader historical context of homophobic persecution in Europe.
-Nazi ideology considered men (and to a lesser extent, women) who engaged in same-sex relationships or sexual acts to be part of a larger problem of "degeneracy" facing the German people.
-According to Nazi ideology, gay relationships could produce no offspring for the Fatherland and therefore represented a racial threat to the future of the so-called “German racial community” (Volksgemeinschaft).
+Sources that we might read today as gay, lesbian, or trans Holocaust narratives should also be considered within the broader historical context of homophobic and transphobic discrimination in Europe.
+Nazi ideology considered same-sex relationships or sexual acts to be part of the supposed "degeneracy" threatening the German people.
+According to Nazi ideology, same-sex relationships could produce no offspring and therefore represented a racial threat to the future of the so-called “Volksgemeinschaft” (German racial community).
 In this way, Nazi ideology viewed same-sex attraction as a “disorder” of the national body that needed to be "cured."
 As with Jewish men, Nazi propaganda often portrayed gay men as weak and feminine.

-Two sources featured here demonstrate the layers of persecution experienced by gay Jewish men living in Nazi Germany.
-Gad Beck grew up in a prewar Germany that criminalized male same-sex relations under Paragraph 175 of the German Criminal Code—a law that was expanded and enthusiastically enforced by the Nazis.9 His persecution and survival are the results of his "racial" status as a Jew and his identity as a gay man.
-While Nazi ideology did not consider lesbian women to be as much of a threat to Nazi racial policies as gay men, many were imprisoned in the Nazi camp system as "asocials."
-The story of Frieda Belinfante, a Dutch Jewish woman who survived the German occupation of the Netherlands, provides insight into the ambiguities of lesbian identities at this time.
-Beck's and Belinfante's sources both show how the Nazi regime attempted to define and police sexuality.
+Some of the featured sources explore different aspects of these complex issues.
+Gad Beck grew up in a prewar Germany that criminalized sexual relations between men under Paragraph 175 of the German Criminal Code—a law that was expanded and enthusiastically enforced by the Nazi regime.9 His persecution and survival are the results of both his "racial" status as a Jewish man and his identity as a gay man.
+Nazi ideology did not consider sexual relations between women to be as much of a threat, but many women were still targeted for same-sex relationships.
+The story of Frieda Belinfante—a Dutch Jewish woman who survived the German occupation of the Netherlands—challenges us to think about how people understood their own identities at the time.